cscart/docs/en/user_guide/mobile_app/faq.rst

 #.
 Go to **Languages → Translations**.

 #.
-Search for ``mobile_app.mobile_`` in the sidebar on the right—the results will include the texts used in the mobile app.
+Run a search for ``mobile_app.mobile_`` in the sidebar on the right—the results will include the texts used in the mobile app.

 #.
 Once you've changed the texts and saved your changes, you'll need to download the **app_settings.zip** archive from the **Mobile Application** add-on and send that archive to us.